jundalisay/sp/content/en/research/galen/natural/book-2/chapter-06.md

 Thus, all its elementary nerves have themselves also obviously become emaciated; for, if they had not, neither would the nerve as a whole; and of course, in such a case, the whole nerve cannot require nourishment without each of these requiring it too.

-Now, if on the one hand they stand in need of feeding-up, and if on the other the principle of the refilling of a vacuum227 can give them no help—both by reason of the difficulties previously mentioned and the actual thinness, as I shall show—we must then seek another cause for nutrition.
+Now, if on the one hand they stand in need of feeding-up, and if on the other the principle of the refilling of a vacuum can give them no help—both by reason of the difficulties previously mentioned and the actual thinness, as I shall show—we must then seek another cause for nutrition.

 How is it, then, that the tendency of a vacuum to become refilled is unable to afford nourishment to one in such a condition?

 Because its rule is that only so much of the contiguous matter should succeed as has flowed away.

-This is sufficient for nourishment in the case of those who are in good condition, for, in them, what is presented228 must be equal to what has flowed away.
+This is sufficient for nourishment in the case of those who are in good condition, for, in them, what is presented must be equal to what has flowed away.

 But in the case of those who are very emaciated and who need a great restoration of nutrition, unless what was presented were many times greater than what has been emptied out, they would never be able to regain their original habit.

 It is clear, therefore, that these parts will have to exert a greater amount of attraction, in so far as their requirements are greater.
 And I fail to understand how Erasistratus does not perceive that here again he is putting the cart before the horse.